Lorenzooone/gba_mem_viewer/README.md

 # GBA Memory Viewer
 This is a small homebrew to view the GBA's Memory.
-By default, it resides in OVRAM.
+Various configurations for its RAM location are available.

 The basic build reads save data assuming a Pokémon Cartridge is inserted.